Confederate Memorial Day: Statutory holidays

 Confederate Memorial Day is a statutory holiday in Alabama on the fourth Monday in April, in Mississippi on the final Monday in April, and in South Carolina on May 10.
-In all of these states, state offices are closed on this day.
+In all of these states, state offices are closed on this day (in Texas a so-called "skeleton crew" is required however staff are later compensated for their work on the holiday.

 In Georgia, the fourth Monday in April was formerly celebrated as Confederate Memorial Day, but beginning in 2016, in response to the Charleston church shooting, the names of Confederate Memorial Day and Robert E. Lee's Birthday were struck from the state calendar and the statutory holidays were designated simply as "state holidays".
 Florida also continues to officially designate Confederate Memorial Day on the fourth Monday in April, although state offices remain open.

 North Carolina also designates the holiday on May 10, although state offices remain open and localities may choose whether to observe it.

 In June 2022, the Louisiana State Legislature voted to remove Confederate Memorial Day, as well as Robert E. Lee Day, from the state's calendar of official holidays.